SirusDoma/Mozart.Encore/Source/Memoryer/README.md

 >   Failure to connect to `http://o2jam.nopp.co.kr/client/event/2009/06_moa/hot_time.php` will result in crash.
 > - There are 3 hardcoded IP addresses inside the client that are assigned to each game server, which act as UDP+TCP relay servers.
 >   Live mode will disabled when the game cannot to connect to the both TCP and UDP relay server.
 See [Live Mode](#live-mode) to learn more.
+> - You can use [O2Jam Workshop Center - Client Patcher](https://sirusdoma.github.io/o2jam-workshop-center/#/tools/client-patcher) to patch the `OTwo.exe`.

 ## Features